AI IN PRODUCTION

 Context Engineering: The Art of Deciding What Your Agent Actually Needs to Know

 A bigger context window doesn't fix bad context management.
-Here's the emerging discipline — compression strategies, selective injection, multi-agent handoffs, and the production checklist that keeps your agents sharp instead of confused.
+Here's the emerging discipline of context engineering — compression strategies, selective injection, multi-agent handoffs, and a production checklist.

 Tech Tuesday · Agent Ops